pushpasri-M/SqleetDBEncryption/README.md

 gcc sqleet.c -shared -o sqleet.dll

-This DLL is now ready and shipped in /Libs/.
+This DLL is now ready and has been shipped to/Libs/.

-🖥️ Running the App (WinForms UI)
+## 🖥️ Running the App (WinForms UI)

 ✅ When the app runs for the first time:
 ✔ Creates employee_encrypted.db
 ✔ Applies encryption key (MyStrongKey123)
-✔ Creates Employees table
+✔ Creates the Employees table

 ✅ When inserting employees:
 ✔ Each record is encrypted transparently via engine-level encryption